Hoi An, a Must see.

 It was March 2022.
 The world had been gripped by a pandemic for two years with border restrictions bringing international travel almost completely to a standstill.
 I had spent the COVID pandemic in Singapore.
 2.5 years without leaving the country.
 A country that is good at making and enforcing rules, excelled at it during COVID as much as I appreciated staying safe during the worst of the pandemic, the restrictions were beginning to take their toll.

 It might sound odd, but I’ve often said that one of the best things about Singapore is its airport.
 I live 10 minutes drive from Changi airport - regularly voted the best in the world - with its many affordable, short flights to incredible destinations around South East Asia.
 It was time to begin to take advantage of it again.
-I had done the obligatory (and treasured) trip back home to see family in the UK so it was time for a fun escape in South East Asia.
+I had done the obligatory (and treasured) trip back home to see family in the UK, so it was time for a fun escape in South East Asia.

 Some friends floated the idea of going to run in the Vietnam Trail Marathon which we had done a similar race in Vietnam a year or so before COVID and had a great trip.
 The run was tough but it had taken us to a little-known yet stunning part of Vietnam.
 This time the plan was to do the run and enjoy a few days in Hanoi, partly to make up for the lack of any nightlife over the last 2 years of the pandemic.